layilin/SP23-33852/_annotations/book2.md

 81.507 winged fishes.
 Small fish of the *exocoetidae* family that glides above the water to escape predators.
 These fish can "fly" nearly 200 m in one glide (https://www.britannica.com/animal/flying-fish).

 81.508 dolphins.
-Dolphin, or Mahi-Mahi (*coryphaena hippurus*).
+The dolphin fish is also known as the dorado or mahi-mahi (*Coryphaena hippurus*).

-81.504n Guinea.
+81.504n salmon.

+81.504n They have been known to follow a slave-ship from Guinea to the West Indies.

 81.507n Albacores.
 Albacore Tuna (*thunnus alalonga*).

-81.507n Garaiyo. <!--Frigate bird? -->
+81.507n Garayio. <!--Frigate bird? -->

 81.507n Barbadoes.
+One of the Lesser Antilles; colonized by the English in 1627.
+Gained independence from the United Kingdom in 1966.

 82.509 Tropic-bird. <!-- Frigate bird? see 81.507n above -->

-82.520 aetherial Bolt.
+82.520 aethereal Bolt.
 Lightning.
-Here, Theana has been struck by lightning.

 82.527 courser.

-84.552 One grave contains this hapless, faithful pair. <!-- I don't know if we want to note this or to remark on the similarity to Romeo & Juliet -->
+A swift horse, a racer.